What’s the Difference Between Natural and Unnatural Death?

 Deaths that are not categorized by natural causes are categorized as unnatural deaths.

 The coroner might ask for a post-mortem to investigate how the person died.
 They can also ask for other reports or investigations to be done.
 Depending on the situation and the manner of the death, this part of the process can take a while.

 The coroner will then look at all of the evidence.
 The coroner has a number of ways to formally review the evidence, including an inquest or on the papers.

 Once the coroner has reviewed the evidence, he or she will issue a coroner’s finding that states who died and where, when and how they died.
 They will then send the finding to the person’s immediate family.

 The Importance of Knowing the Difference

 Knowing the difference between natural and unnatural death is important for a variety of reasons.
 For example, when you’re in the market for purchasing a house.
 You may want to find out if someone had died in the house you’re looking to live in to ensure it has been properly remediated.

 Attempting to clean up a trauma or unattended death scene without the adequate knowledge and personal protective gear can result in risks to health from virulent blood-borne diseases, including Hepatitis C and E.coli.
 Inadequate remediation may also lead to structural damage or the spread of mold or bacteria, which can occur when blood and biological material seeps into hidden places that ordinary cleaning products and procedures can’t reach.

 Contact the Bioremediation Experts at CSCU

-Contact CSCU 24/7 and let our trained specialists provide peace of mind with biohazard clean up services that restore your home or property to a safe, livable condition.
+Contact CSCU 24/7 and let our trained specialists provide peace of mind from Reno to Baton Rouge, with biohazard clean up services that restore your home or property to a safe, livable condition.